nateranda/archbox/README.md

     chmod +x ~/Downloads/achbox/install.sh
     chmod +x ~/Downloads/achbox/config.sh

 If you want to install Steam, enable the multilib repository by opening `/etc/pacman.conf` in a text editor and uncommenting the `[multilib]` line and the line below it.
 Then, upgrade the system with `sudo pacman -Syu` to sync the repos.
+If not, remove steam from the last line of `install.sh`.

 Then, run the `install.sh` file with: